matt2313/compilerConstruction/README.md

 ## Test Code

-Test code can be found in the `/examples/` directory.
-There is also a script that will run all the test files in one go: `test_mattc.bat` on windows and `test_mattc.sh` on unix.
+Test code can be found in the `/test/` directory.
+There is also a script for each part that will run all the test files in one go in each part's respective folder.